luzmo-official/luzmo-sdk-nodejs/README.md

 ## Installation

-`npm install luzmo`
+`npm install @luzmo/nodejs-sdk`

 ## Usage

-Include the `luzmo` npm package in your project.
+Include the `@luzmo/nodejs-sdk` npm package in your project.
 For example, to push data into the platform (triggering real-time dashboard updates):

 ```
-var Luzmo = require('luzmo');
+var Luzmo = require('@luzmo/nodejs-sdk');

 // Connect
 var client = new Luzmo({